IrrelevantIdentity/Assignment-Manager/README.md

 * Specify due dates for assignments
 * Describe requirements for assignments
 * Specify which class assignments pertain to
-* Change status of assignments (Uncommenced, In Progress, Complete, Handed-in)
 * Specify assignment durations types; typical amount of time forecasted for completion.
 (Short, Medium, or Long)